Arsha5502/Event-Management-System/README.md

 # Event-Management-System
-A simple event management sysytem using HTML, CSS with Django as backend
+A simple Event Management System using HTML, CSS with Django as backend.
+Here the events mainly focuses on CS Domains.